 Aroma/Nose: slightly dry, fruity, pear, very pleasant.
 I can’t sense any artificial flavours.

-Taste: I was expecting something sweet, whereas I was pleasantly suprised by a medium dry taste.
+Taste: I was expecting something sweet, whereas I was pleasantly surprised by a medium dry taste.
 There is a nice soft pear taste.
 However, it is a bit too watery.
 Something is missing here.
 There is a slightly bitter taste that appears at the end.
-After a while the taste gets more sweet, so I would recommend to drink it properly chilled.
+After a while, the taste gets sweeter so I would recommend to drink it properly chilled.

 Price: don’t remember now but must have been around 10 PLN (2.5 EUR).